target/strelka/README.md

 * [Assemblyline](https://bitbucket.org/cse-assemblyline/)

 ## Licensing
-Strelka and its associated code is released under the terms of the Apache 2.0 license (see the LICENSE file in the project root for more information).
+Strelka and its associated code is released under the terms of the [Apache 2.0 License](https://github.com/phutelmyer/strelka/blob/master/LICENSE).

 <!--
 Links